Patrick Montgomery: New York – Killiam Shows and Film Production

 Montgomery moved to New York in 1974 and landed a job with Killiam Shows, Inc., a company founded in the early 1950s by Paul Killiam to acquire, restore and distribute American silent films and produce television programs about them.
-While with Killiam he was involved in the restoration and distribution of many classic films, including F.W.
-Murnau’s Sunrise (1927) and It (1927) starring Clara Bow.
-He was also a founding member of the Non-Theatrical Film Distributors Association in 1974.
+While with Killiam, he was involved in the restoration and distribution of many classic films, including F.W.
+Murnau’s Sunrise (1927) and It (1927), starring Clara Bow.

+Montgomery was also a founding member of the Non-Theatrical Film Distributors Association in 1974.
 His first film as a producer/director (with Luciano Martenengo) was George Melies: Cinema Magician (1978), produced for Blackhawk Films, followed by The Man You Loved To Hate (1979), a co-production with the BBC and Norddeutscher Rundfunk.
 In his New York Times review, Vincent Canby called The Man You Loved To Hate “cinema history of both entertaining and high order.”